synfinatic/alpacascope/README.md

     https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058#make)
  1. Clone this repoistory onto your computer using Git or just downloading the Zip file from Github.
- 1. Run `make windows` for a 64bit binary or `make windows32` for a 32bit binary.
+ 1. Using the Git shell (installed in Step #1), from inside of the AlpacaScope source tree, run either `make windows` for a 64bit binary or `make windows32` for a 32bit binary.